We may suggest that some patients use home treatment to save time and cost but this should only be after specialist

 There will be cases where treating an underlying cause helps, others may be suitable for anticholinergic or antimuscarinic medication, although these can bring side effects.
 Localised botox injections are a possible treatment.

 Botox is injected into the skin of the affected areas.
 Moderate doses block the nerves supplying the eccrine glands and prevent them from producing sweat.
 An effective treatment for smaller areas.

 Iontophoresis is commonly used for excessive sweating on the hands, or feet but can be successful in other areas.
 A small electrical current is passed through your skin, whilst this is immersed in water, to introduce ionic compounds into the body.

 If you are pregnant, have a cardiac pacemaker, or metal implants, iontophoresis is unadvisable, although entirely safe for most people.
 Also an efficient approach for periodic treatment.

-Our staff at either London cosmetic dermatology clinic work with you, to find the best solution.
+The team at our London cosmetic dermatology clinic work with you, to find the best solution.
 Stopping excessive sweating can be life changing, please get in touch if we can help, or arrange a personal consultation.